TheFoot/vue-grid-designer/docs/CONTRIBUTING.md

 adhere to this coding style.**

 Please read [Wiki Coding Standards] (docs/CODING-STANDARDS.md) for the coding style guidelines.

-## Updating README
-Please ensure any new features or relevant changes are reflected in the README.md file, by updating the README-template.md file.
-The build command `update-readme` creates the actual README.md file from README-template.md.

 ## Vulnerability scanning
 The build command `scanner` uses [Hawkeye](https://github.com/hawkeyesec/scanner-cli) security scanner.
 CI builds will